Written by Rachael Kraft (Updated 3/17/2023)

-The idea of this new trailer design came about three years ago when a customer first approached Brad.
+The idea of our innovative SafeTack horse trailer design came about many years ago when a customer first approached Brad.
 “One of our customers sent me an article published by the Journal of Veterinary Behavior,” he explained.
 “The research said that horses haul with less stress in the rear facing direction.”

 Another safety feature on the Double D Trailers design is an extra partition behind the rear horse.
 When the rear ramp of the trailer is opened, this partition prevents the horse from immediately trying to unload.
 “It’s very safe to have this extra partition in place.”